aludwig25/jamesfallonjr/content/authors/admin/_index.md

 # Social Networking
 ---

 Jim is a graduate of the College of the Holy Cross (B.S. in Physics, 1967) and New York University Law School (J.D., 1970).
-After two yours in the United States Army, he was admitted to bar in 1972.
+After two years in the United States Army, he was admitted to the bar in 1972.
 Formerly a partner in Fallon and Fallon LLP, Jim is a general practice attorney specializing in real estate, wills, and estates.

 Contact Information: </p>
 Email: jimfallonjr@gmail.com </p>